 Greyhouse Coffee & Supply Co.

-Greyhouse Coffee & Supply Co. is a locally owned specialty coffee shop offering traditional espresso drinks along with seasonal creations and handcrafted doughnuts.
-Espresso bar located inside Ripple & Company restaurant.
+Greyhouse Coffee & Supply Co. is a locally owned coffee shop serving traditional espresso drinks along with seasonal creations along with hand crafted doughnuts and crepes.

 Popular Items